-- We think anger is negative because it impedes our understanding and others.
+- Anger is negative because it impedes our understanding and others.

-- We think doubt is negative because we believe in certainty.
+- Doubt is negative because we believe in certainty.

-- We think sadness is negative because we wish to be happy.
+- Sadness is negative because we wish to be happy.

-- We think fear is negative because we want to feel safe and secure.
+- Fear is negative because we want to feel safe and secure.

 Yet, anger can give us great motivation.